An-anonymous-coder/Open-Source-Everything/FAQ.md

 # Why is *insert some Firefox-based browser here* not on this list?

-Firefox-based browsers cannot be recommended due to the lack of per-site process isolation on Android.
-Firefox *does* have an implementation for the desktop versions of the browser, called Fission, but it is still weaker than the Chromium implementation.
+Firefox-based browsers cannot be recommended due to their poor implementation of per-site process isolation, especially on Android.
+Firefox *does* have an implementation for the desktop versions of the browser, called Fission, but [it is still weaker than the Chromium implementation](https://madaidans-insecurities.github.io/firefox-chromium.html#sandboxing).
 Mullvad Browser and the Tor Browser are the only exceptions, because their privacy benefits outweigh the security issues with their fingerprinting resistance.

-*I am still researching this and will provide sources to back up my claims

 # Why is Bitwarden not included in this list?